A Further Look | Jun 22, 2021

 Business owners of the Baby Boomer generation are arguably the most successful economic engine in the history of the U.S. As of 2020, Boomers own 2.34 million small businesses in the U.S. and employ more than 25 million people.
 Despite headlines about the domination of large corporate entities, almost 20% of total employment in the country can be traced to the entrepreneurial spirit of this generation.

-However after making it through two major economic events in less than 15 years, the pandemic and the recession of 2008, enough may be enough for some owners as they age.
+However, after making it through two major economic events in less than 15 years and the pandemic and the recession of 2008, enough may be enough for some owners as they age.
 Increasingly, Boomers are retiring at accelerating levels not yet seen in the American workforce.

 Not easy questions for those whose lives, and their family’s lives, have revolved around a successful business.
 The consequences could represent a dramatic shift in how our economy will be powered in the future.